Classic Low FODMAP Sourdough Stuffing

 Sourdough Bread is Your Low FODMAP Friend

-Sourdough bread made with wheat flour is low enough in FODMAPs to be considered suitable even for the Elimination phase IF it has been made with a slow rise (at least 24 hours) and a true sourdough starter.
+Sourdough bread made with wheat flour is low enough in FODMAPs to be considered suitable even for the Elimination phase.
+Choosing sourdough bread can be confusing; please take advantage of our article, How To Choose Low FODMAP Bread.

 There are so many places to get good bread these days.
 Ask the local baker questions!
 Note that this does not make the recipe gluten-free.